r0fld4nc3/r0fld4nc3/README.md

 <h1 align="center" title="Hello there!">👋 Hello There! 𝙸'𝚖 Artur</h1>

 <!-- Intro Summary -->
 <h4 align="center">I'm a 3D/Technical Artist wokring in the Industry, always keen to learn more about Tools, Systems Design and Algorithms!
 Coding something into reality spurs a sort of inexplicale happiness, especially when others beneift from it.
-I've started with Python but I am now working my way through proper Algorithms and Data Structures, C++, JavaScript, HTML and Bash/Zsh!</h4>
+I've started with Python but I am now working my way through proper Algorithms and Data Structures, Rust and Bash/Zsh!</h4>

 <!-- Socials -->
 <p align="center">